 Triage Issues (or Requests)

-Based on the policy defined above, based on the frequency, issues (or requests) are created in the appropriate Jira project, where the organization will integrate into their existing workflows.
+Based on the policy and schedule defined above, issues (or requests) are created in the appropriate Jira project, where the organization will integrate into their existing workflows.
 Once the issues have been reviewed and actioned upon, the resulting status will be captured.
 When the resource change has been implemented and detected on the backend, the realized cost savings will be calculated and presented on the ROI reporting screen.